AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 The `{%value}` token returns the word, and `{%weight}` returns its weight.
 Also, you can always add a custom field to your data and use a custom token corresponding to it.

-This sample shows how to work with tokens.
-Along with regular tokens, a custom one is used:
+This sample shows how to work with tokens:

 ```
 // create data